-Indocyanine green dye is injected intravenously into the patient to highlight the vessels in the retina and the deeper tissue layer of the choroid.
-Under infrared light, indocyanine green fluoresces allowing the choroidal vessels to be visualized through the retinal pigment epithelium or in the presence of retinal or vitreous hemorrhage that would otherwise obscure visualization.
-Indocyanine green angiography (ICG) is effective in the diagnosis and treatment of ill-defined choroidal neovascularization (e.g., associated with age related macular degeneration (AMD).
-It is also useful in the evalution of feeder vessels, choroidal leakages in the late phase and ruptures of the pigment epithelium.
+Indocyanine green (ICG) dye is injected intravenously into the patient to highlight the vessels in the retina and the deeper tissue layer of the choroid.
+Under infrared light, ICG fluoresces allowing the choroidal vessels to be visualized through the retinal pigment epithelium or in the presence of retinal or vitreous hemorrhage that would otherwise obscure visualization.
+ICG is effective in the diagnosis and treatment of ill-defined choroidal neovascularization (e.g., associated with age related macular degeneration (AMD).
+It is also useful in the evaluation of feeder vessels, choroidal leakages in the late phase and ruptures of the pigment epithelium.